What Are PhD Salaries?

 The actual amount you can earn from teaching assistance will depend on the rate your department offers and the hours you can realistically take on.
 If you’re on a Graduate Teaching Assistantship programme, they will require you to dedicate a set number of hours per week.
 If you’re not on a GTA but would still like to earn an income through this scheme, you will likely need to commit several hours per week consistently.
 Although this can be a great way to earn whilst you study, you need to make sure you manage your time effectively as to not become overwhelmed by taking on an additional commitment.

-The salary for research assistantships will vary depending on the degree’s field.
+The average salary for research assistantships will vary depending on the field of the doctoral degree you are enrolled in.
 Usually, these positions pay between £25,000 to £30,000 per year, however, it’s possible to come across positions which sit slightly outside of this.
 As a general rule of thumb, STEM assistors are paid more than non-STEM assistors.

-In the UK, PhD students can receive a stipend which varies between £15,000 and £17,000 per annum.
+In the UK, PhD students can receive a stipend which varies between £15,000 and £18,000 per annum.
 As part of the studentship your stipend is provided under, your tuition fees will also be paid for.
-UK tuition fees will vary between universities but are approximately £4,400 for doctoral courses starting in 2020/21 as per the UKRI recommendations.
+UK tuition fees will vary between universities but are approximately £4,500 per year for doctoral courses starting in 2021/22 as per the UKRI recommendations.

-Although £15,000 to £17,000 is the typical range for a stipend, some can be far greater than this.
-For example, Wellcome Trust, a research-charity based in London, offers annual stipends of up to £23,300 and £26,000 for students located outside and within London, respectively.
+Although £15,000 to £18,000 per year is the typical range for a stipend, some can be far greater than this.
+For example, Wellcome Trust, a research-charity based in London, offers an annual stipend of up to £23,300 and £26,000 for doctoral students located outside and within London, respectively.

 Are PhD Salaries Taxed?